davenonymous/BonsaiTrees/README.md

   to determine the chance and amounts for this item to drop.
 You can also specify `CUSTOM`, but then you'd also have to specify a `count` property between 1 and 64 and a `chance` between 0.0 and 1.0.
+- `worldgen`: Allows specifying a class extending WorldGenerator to be used when generating shapes.
+This can be used if the modded sapling does not extend BlockSapling or does not properly override the generateTree method of it.

 Please consider creating a Pull Request for these, so other users can benefit from your work as well!